aoliveiramagalhaes/portfolio/README.md

 I've created a responsive website in light and dark mode and generated a Lighthouse report to ensure it meets the performance, accessibility, and user experience high standards.

 Here are the languages and frameworks I used to build my portfolio.
-I hope you like it!
+I hope you like it :wink:

 #### Languages
  * HTML